Park Royal, Brent/Ealing

 Drinks conglomerate Diageo has a swish office block in Park Royal but in 2005 it closed the neighbouring Guinness brewery, built by Sir Giles Scott in 1934, owing to excess production capacity.

-Park Royal is also known to the public for its Asda superstore and the Royale leisure park, which includes a nine-screen multiplex and a 36-lane bowling alley.
+Park Royal is perhaps best known to the public for its Asda superstore and the Park Royal (formerly Royale) leisure park, which includes a nine-screen multiplex and a 36-lane bowling alley.
 The complex lies on the opposite side of Western Avenue from the main estate.